gijoe88/docker-apt-cacher-ng/README.md

   gijoe88/docker-apt-cacher-ng -h
 ```

+## Environment variables

+**Non root user**: **not yet tested!**
+- `ACNG_USER`: set this environment variable to uid to use, or to a user present in bare distro image

+**Data location inside container**
+- `ACNG_CACHE_DIR`: location of cache inside the container.
+- `ACNG_LOG_DIR`: location of log files inside container

+**Port to bind to inside container**
+- `ACNG_PORT`: port to bind to in the container (3142 is the default).
+Pay attention to the fact that if `ACNG_USER` is not root, ports below 1024 cannot be binded to.

+**Remapping rules**<br />
+Some rules are already added in this image to the default ones from base distro package.
+To add others, you can use the variables `REMAP_{yourdebalias}` with the value you want it to take in apt-cacher-ng configuration.<br />Example with the two already added inside the image:
+- The environment variable `REMAP_SECDEB` with value `/debian-security ; security.debian.org deb.debian.org/debian-security` gives the rule<br />
+`Remap-secdeb: /debian-security ; security.debian.org deb.debian.org/debian-security`
+- `REMAP_UBUPORTREP` with value `ports.ubuntu.com /ubuntu-ports ; ports.ubuntu.com/ubuntu-ports` gives the rule<br />
+`Remap-ubuportrep: ports.ubuntu.com /ubuntu-ports ; ports.ubuntu.com/ubuntu-ports`

+The explanation of the rules may be found on [apt-cacher-ng documentation](https://www.unix-ag.uni-kl.de/~bloch/acng/html/config-serv.html#repmap).

 ## Persistence

-For the cache to preserve its state across container shutdown and startup you should mount a volume at `/var/cache/apt-cacher-ng`.
+For the cache to preserve its state across container shutdown and startup you should mount a volume at `/var/cache/apt-cacher-ng` (or whatever is the value of `ACNG_CACHE_DIR` environment variable).

 > *The [Quickstart](#quickstart) command already mounts a volume for persistence.*